sourcegraph/handbook/content/product-engineering/engineering/cloud/growth-and-integrations/index.md

-# Extensibility team
+# Growth and Integrations team

-The extensibility team owns our code host and third-party integrations (including our browser extension) and our [Sourcegraph extensions](https://docs.sourcegraph.com/extensions).
+The Growth and Integrations team owns our code host and third-party integrations (including our browser extension) and our [Sourcegraph extensions](https://docs.sourcegraph.com/extensions).
 Our mission is to bring the value of Sourcegraph to everywhere you work with code and to bring the value of other developer tools into Sourcegraph.

 ## Members